cj8scrambler/datalogging/tiltPiRelay/README.md

 # TiltPiRelay
 Temp controller relay which uses DS18B20 temp sensors and Tilt hydrometers to monitor temperature, control power relays and log data at adafruit.io.
 This is intended for a temp controller and data logger for beer fermentation.
-It can control 2 seperate fermentations and also monitor ambient and glycol temperatures.
+It can control 2 seperate fermentations and also monitor internal, ambient and glycol temperatures.
 It's written as a python script and intended to run on a Raspberry Pi.

 ## Hardware